ZijieJin/scFusion/README.md

 ## Usage

-Download all scripts, unzip the hg19mappability file in the data folder, and run scFusion.py in the command line.
+Download all scripts, unzip the hg19mappability file in the data folder, and run scFusion.py.

 See **Manual.pdf** for details.